Nesters/ecommerce-netlify/README.md

 # generate static project
 $ yarn generate or npm generate
 ```

+* 3 reasons why should consider JAMstack for your ecommerce store: [AMstack ecommerce with Shopify](https://medium.com/@nestersk/jamstack-ecommerce-with-shopify-7fa0cc373eed)

+I took inspiration from these two articles explaining how this site is set up:
+* Explanation of Netlify Functions and Stripe: [Let's Build a JAMstack E-Commerce Store with Netlify Functions](https://css-tricks.com/lets-build-a-jamstack-e-commerce-store-with-netlify-functions/)
+* Explanation of dynamic routing in Nuxt for the individual product pages: [Creating Dynamic Routes in Nuxt Application](https://css-tricks.com/creating-dynamic-routes-in-a-nuxt-application/)

 For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).